riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 *In our implementation we only had U and M-mode,and no N-extension, and only added the step field to mstatus*

 ``xstatus.step`` says which UOP to execute first when executing the next sequenced instruction.
 If it is out of range (e.g. ``xstatus.step=5`` and the next sequenced instruction only has 3 UOPs) then take an illegal instruction exception.
+Therefore writing a value to ``xstatus.step`` does not guarantee that execution will restart from that UOP as the value might not be legal.

 Given that any UOP may be interrupted the question is how to restart.